 The Association invited resource speakers, including an executive of ABS-CBN News and representatives of the Philippine Public Safety Sector, to speak on national security.

 Joint Alumni Activity Forum

 Together with other alumni organizations and German institutions, the Association organised a forum on climate change.
-Co-funded and co-organised by the Hanns Seidel Foundation/Germany (HSF) and by the University of Makati (UMak), with the federation of alumni groups of former scholars to Germany, and held in co-operation with the German-Philippine Chamber of Commerce and Industry (GPCCI), the forum had a roster of speakers who included representatives from the academe, the industry and the government, together with experts in the field, most of whom are former scholars to Germany.
+Co-funded and co-organised by the Hanns Seidel Foundation/Germany (HSF) and by the University of Makati (UMak) with the federation of alumni groups of former scholars to Germany, and held in co-operation with the German-Philippine Chamber of Commerce and Industry (GPCCI), the forum had a roster of speakers who included representatives from the academe, the industry and the government, together with experts in this field, most of whom are former scholars to Germany.
 The forum was attended by members of the academe, students and professionals alike.

-The association to date has more than 60 members, some of whom are currently residing abroad.
+The Association to date has more than 60 members, some of whom are currently residing abroad.
 Membership continues to grow as more scholars complete their further studies, funded by HSF in Germany.

-Practically every year, representatives of the scholarship division of the Head Office of HSF in Munich, Germany, Prof. Hans-Peter Niedermeier or Dr. Michael Czepalla, the Head of Scholarship for Foreign Scientists and Postgraduates, visit the country to further nurture links with the local educational institutions and attend the Association’s Nachkontaktkonferenz.
+Practically every year, representatives of the scholarship division of the Head Office of HSF in Munich, Germany, namely, Prof. Hans-Peter Niedermeier or Dr. Michael Czepalla, the Head of Scholarship for Foreign Scientists and Postgraduates, visit the country to further nurture links with the local educational institutions and attend the Association’s "Nachkontaktkonferenz."
 Occasionally, high-ranking executives of the Head Office of HSF who come to the Philippines for official visits also meet with the alumni to discuss economic, political and social issues.

 The content in this section were contributed by the AHSFSPI.